Goofballjones/Super-Mario-krap/README.md

-a patch for super mario kart for the snes, you gotta go get yourself a rom though

-is full of idiotic gimmicks and slight track edits. enjoy
+a patch for super mario kart for the snes, you gotta go get yourself a rom though full of idiotic gimmicks and slight track edits. enjoy